syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

-/// Returns a list holding the possible values for the &lt;see cref="IScheduleAppointment.LocationValue"/&gt; property.
+/// Returns a list holding the possible values for the <see cref="IScheduleAppointment.LocationValue"/> property.

 ILookUpObjectList GetLocations();

-/// Returns a list holding the possible values for the &lt;see cref="IScheduleAppointment.MarkerValue"/&gt; property.
+/// Returns a list holding the possible values for the <see cref="IScheduleAppointment.MarkerValue"/> property.

 ILookUpObjectList GetMarkers();

-/// Returns a list holding the possible values for the &lt;see cref="IScheduleAppointment.LabelValue"/&gt; property.
+/// Returns a list holding the possible values for the <see cref="IScheduleAppointment.LabelValue"/> property.

 ILookUpObjectList GetLabels();

-/// Returns a list holding the possible values for the &lt;see cref="IScheduleAppointment.ReminderValue"/&gt; property.
+/// Returns a list holding the possible values for the <see cref="IScheduleAppointment.ReminderValue"/> property.

-/// &lt;/summary&gt;
+/// </summary>

 ILookUpObjectList GetReminders();

-/// Returns a list holding the possible values for the &lt;see cref="IScheduleAppointment.Owner"/&gt; property.
+/// Returns a list holding the possible values for the <see cref="IScheduleAppointment.Owner"/> property.

-/// &lt;/summary&gt;
+/// </summary>

 ILookUpObjectList GetOwners();